slott56/Stingray-Reader/source/sheet.rst

 ..  py:class:: Sheet

-A :py:class:`sheet.Sheet` is an iterator over the rows of data in a workbook.
+    An iterator over the rows of data in a workbook.
     Subclasses implement different bindings for the sheet's schema information.

 ::